 Dr. Ravi Sidhu joined the University of British Columbia (UBC) in 2004 after completing his surgical training, an MEd degree, and a two-year education research fellowship at the University of Toronto.
-He currently holds the position of assistant dean, Postgraduate Medical Education at UBC.
+He currently holds the position of Associate Dean, Postgraduate Medical Education at UBC.

 Dr. Sidhu’s clinical practice in vascular surgery is based at St. Paul’s Hospital.
 His academic and administrative duties have included many different spheres of education and scholarship.

-- 2017 James IV Travelling Fellowship Award, The James IV Association of Surgeons (2015)
+- 2017 James IV Travelling Fellowship Award, James IV Association of Surgeons (2015)